funkypenguin/helm-kubernetes-dashboard/README.md

 Create a namespace (e.g. `kubectl create namespace kubernetes-dashboard`)

-And then install kubernetes-dashboard with something like:
+And then install kubernetes-dashboard with something like (`--devel` is necessary until the upstream app reaches 2.0.0 stable):

-`helm install -n kubernetes-dashboard kubernetes-dashboard kubernetes-dashboard`
+`helm install -n kubernetes-dashboard kubernetes-dashboard kubernetes-dashboard --devel`

 # Where to get help?